 Step 2: Duplicate the Layer

-Always duplicate the layer before beginning to Ctrl + J (Cmd + J on a Mac).
+Always duplicate the layer before beginning to Ctrl + J (Command + J on a Mac).
 I’ve named this my Stamp layer.

 Step 3: Choose a Brush

-You also need to set the brush at the right size.
+You also need to set the brush to the right size.
 For more complicated clones, you’ll need to constantly change the brush size.
-To change it quickly hit [ on the keyboard to make it smaller and ] to make it larger.
+To change it quickly hit [ (left bracket key) on the keyboard to make it smaller and ] (right bracket key) to make it larger.

 Step 4: Define the Clone Area and Stamp